P2020134/Thesis/README.md

 To install the extension, follow these steps:

 1. Download the repository files.
-2. Open your preferred web browser.(ONLY TESTED ON :BRAVE , CHROME)
+2. Open your preferred web browser.
 3. Go to the browser's extensions page.
 4. Enable developer mode.
 5. Load the unpacked extension from the downloaded files.